 That being said, whenever a dog ingests the methylxanthines, specifically theobromine and caffeine, problems can occur.

-Baking chocolate and dark chocolate have the highest methylxanthines level, whilst white chocolate contains the lowest, but none are completely safe.
+Baking chocolate and dark chocolate have the highest methylxanthines level, while white chocolate contains the lowest, but none are entirely safe.

 Due to its varying degree of toxicity, chocolate remains high on the list of human foods dangerous to dogs.